 Replace the yoghurt with coconut milk (I used the Ayam brand)

 Choose the rice malt syrup as your sweetener

-You can also make these on the stove top or in a steam basket – just make sure the water doesn't bubble up over the edge of the ramekins.
+No need to wash the pan you use for the water bath (it's only boiled the water) - simple dry and store.
+You can also make these on the stove top, in a steam basket or steam oven - just make sure the water doesn't bubble up over the edge of the ramekins.